shiveenp/bluhrg/source/resume/index.md

 Joined the team as a senior engineer leading the technical design and delivering scalable and performant event-driven JVM based microservices for a team looking to move away from NodeJS monolith.

+-
 - Led and owned the platform integration project, helping the system integrate with leading accounting and ERP solutions providers such as Oracle Netsuite, Microsoft Dynamics 365, Myob, Xero and Reckon etc.
 - Built and delivered the rewrite of the reporting engine, that enabled users to request on demand reports as well as dynamic scheduled reports which drove business delivery for key clients.
-- Created an open sourced [Rust] utility for calculating
+- Created an open sourced [Rust] utility that formed a key piece of business functionality relied on by clients.

 ## JP Morgan - Associate Software Engineer
 Dec 2016 - June 2018